- J Juneau

 Consider an Occupational Endorsement

-A great path to earning a competetive wage and becoming part of a dynamic and challenging industry that is always evolving and adapting to a changing world.
+Earning a Welding OEC is a great path to earning a competitive wage and becoming part of a dynamic and challenging industry that is always evolving and adapting to a changing world.

 Please refer to the Academic Catalog for a list of required courses.